rafikmatta/aws_tha/README.md

 # AWS Take Home Assignement - Rafik Matta

+## Business Value

+This device failure prediction API leverages machine learning to take in real-time device metrics and determine the probability of device failure or non-failure.

+This can be used and integrated into the companies maintenance solutions to address maintenance needs.
+It can help prempetively determine how close a device might be to failure.

+This can save the company hours and money spent on regular maintenance and allow them to build a maintenance process that is more ad-hoc in nature.

 ## Model Development

 We have a classification problem with 2 classes.
 Failure and Non- Failure of the device.
 After some exploratory data analysis two major points stand out:
 - There is a massive class imbalance favouring the Non-Failure class
 - We need to better understand what each of the features labeled "metric" as those numbers are almost meaningless
 - It is challenging to do feature engineering/selection without the previous point being addressed

-Overall, a Logistic Regression model was chosen and seemed to perform well from an accuracy perspective, but the ROC curve shows us that it's not really doing much in the way of classification.
+Two classification models were tested (Logit and Decision Tree) and Decision Tree was chosen and seemed to perform well from an accuracy perspective, as well as reducing false positive and false negative rates as the client requested.
+That being said, there is some suspicion that model might be overfitting and further investigation is needed by doing things such as reviewing validation curves etc. assuming time permits.

+We did not use the specific device as a feature.
+This was an intentional choice.
+Keeping the model device agnostic helps us maintain some flexibility in the prediction.
+This is assuming that the devices are all essentially the same, but if the metrics have different meanings per device we would need to adjust the model to incorporate device info.

 ## Model Deployment into a Development Environment

 The inference service was built using *FastAPI* and deployed to *Amazon AppRunner*.
-It works as a hosted service and can provide a basic result once a properly formatted JSON object is sent to the "predict" end point as follows:
+It works as a hosted service and can provide a prediction result and probability of failure/non-failure once a properly formatted JSON object is sent to the "/predict" end point.

-The DevOps pipeline is primarily being taken care of by Amazon AppRunner in this case which is actively monitoring GitHub and is pulling the latest changes to the service to be deployed.
+The DevOps pipeline is primarily being taken care of by Amazon AppRunner which is actively monitoring GitHub and is pulling the latest changes to the service to be deployed.
+An extension of this in the future would be to make the deployment tagged and branch specific to ensure we are releasing properly tested versions of the model API.

+One thing that is missing from the CI pipeline is automated unit and regression testing.
+Those can be incorporated in a few different ways and using different hosted services.
+These would serve as important gates to deployment to ensure only correct code goes out.

+Other important notes for entering production are as follows.

 ## TODO to get to production:
 - Add logging to API
-- Model Versioning
+- Model Versioning (and hosting model files on S3)
-- API Versioning
+- API Versioning (or using GraphQL instead)
-- Regression Tests of the service
+- Add unit and regression tests of the service
 - Model Monitoring
     - Monitor API logs to track how the model is performing and making predictions
     - Regularly pass in labeled data to test output consistency and to see if there a degradation in model accuracy
+    - Data input monitoring to ensure that the data is valid and within an expected range
-- API Security
+- API Authentication and Authorization

 ## Usage: